skypyproject/skypy/docs/configuration_files.rst

 Each pair is written as ``key: value``, where whitespace after the ``:`` is optional.

 This guide introduces the main syntax of YAML relevant when writing a configuration file to use with ``SkyPy``.
-Essentially, it would start with definitions of individual variables at the top, followed by the tables to produce, and, within the table entries, the features of the objects to simulate are included.
+Essentially, it begins with definitions of individual variables at the top level, followed by the tables, and, within the table entries, the features of objects to simulate are included.
-The main keywords: ``parameters``, ``cosmology``, ``tables``.
+Main keywords: ``parameters``, ``cosmology``, ``tables``.

 Variables